A Brief Look At The Science Of Respondent Behavior

 Do humans learn in the same way?

-It can be easy to imagine a dog being trained with a ringing bell and some meat powder.
+It's easy to imagine a dog being trained with a ringing bell and some meat powder.
 What may be more difficult to imagine is how you might learn to associate a neutral stimulus with an unconditioned human response.
-When the response being trained is an automatic response that happens without you even being aware of it, humans may also be affected by classical conditioning.
+When the response being trained is an automatic response that happens without you even being aware of it, humans can also be affected by classical conditioning.
 Types of automatic responses can include salvation, nausea, changes in heart rate, reflexive motor responses, and pupil dilation.

 These professionals are normally trained to recognize the importance of antecedents or prior stimuli, in molding and controlling respondent behaviors.
 Instead of relying solely on operant conditioning, which can come after the behavior and simply reward good behavior and punish bad, antecedents are typically uncovered through conversations between a therapist and client.
 The therapist may then develop intervention strategies to change or modify the client's environment to also change their behavior.